whatsupmailbox/whatsupmailbox.github.io/_posts/2017-07-25-Fab-Com-Oliver-Olivia-Surprise-Box-July-2017-Launch.md

 [![Fab.Com Oliver or Olivia Surprise Box](http://whatsupmailbox.com/images/FabComOliverOliviaSurpriseBoxJuly2017.gif)](http://fab.7eer.net/c/164125/157069/2942){:target="_blank"}

-[Fab.com](http://fab.7eer.net/c/164125/157069/2942){:target="_blank"} launched new Surprise Boxes today entitled Oliver or Olivia, a his or her version of surprise boxes that will be full of fab faves and double the value!
+[Fab.com](http://fab.7eer.net/c/164125/157069/2942){:target="_blank"} launched two new Surprise Boxes today: Oliver and Olivia - a his or her version of surprise boxes that will be full of fab faves with double the value!

 <br>